Skip to main content

 The EB-1B category serves outstanding professors and researchers who have at least three years of experience in teaching or research and have been recognized internationally for their outstanding achievements.
 The petitioning employer must be a university, institution of higher education, or a private employer with at least three full-time researchers.
 Seattle's University of Washington, Fred Hutchinson Cancer Center, and numerous biotech firms regularly sponsor EB-1B petitions for top research talent.

 The EB-1C category is designed for multinational managers and executives who have been employed abroad by a qualifying organization for at least one of the three years preceding the petition.
 The U.S. employer must have a qualifying corporate relationship with the foreign entity (parent, subsidiary, affiliate, or branch).
-This category is particularly relevant in the Seattle market given the number of multinational technology companies with offices in the region, including companies with headquarters or significant operations in Bellevue, Redmond, and the greater Eastside.
+This category is particularly relevant in the Seattle market given the number of multinational technology companies with offices in the region, including companies with headquarters or significant operations throughout the Seattle area.

 Both EB-1B and EB-1C require an employer sponsor and a permanent job offer, but neither requires PERM labor certification, which can save a year or more compared to the EB-2 or EB-3 process.